stenglein-lab/2017_GDW/exercises/variant_exercise.md

 - make a bowtie index from the viral genome (reference) sequence
 - map reads to the reference sequence using bowtie2
 - use lofreq to call variants
-- inspect variants in vcf output file and in Geneious
+- visualize and inspect variants in vcf output file and in Geneious

 ### Download files needed for exercise from github